kanhaiya-2000/agro_api/README.md

 ## Test the API

+### Automatic testing

+Install all dependencies and run `npx mocha` to test and see the server response when a report with given reportID is requested

-To test the API,you may either use postman or anyother relevant comfortable tool
+To test the API manually,you may either use postman or anyother relevant comfortable tool
 <a href="https://www.postman.com/downloads/">Download postman</a>

 ### Available API call